njgibbon/terraform-associate-certification-notes/4-terraform-cli.md

+# 4. Use the Terraform CLI (outside of core workflow)
-# 4a.
+## 4a.
 Given a scenario: choose when to use terraform fmt to format code
 https://www.terraform.io/docs/commands/fmt.html
 ```
 terraform fmt [options] [DIR]